tejas79883/The-Sparks-Foundation-Tasks/README.md

 1. Data can be found at [http://bit.ly/w](http://bit.ly/w)
 1. You can use R, Python, SAS Enterprise Miner or any other tool.
 1. What will be predicted score if a student studies for 9.25 hrs/ day?

+### # Task-2 : Prediction using Unsupervised ML (Level - Beginner)
+_Please click on the images on right side to view my solution._

+1. From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.
+1. Use R or Python or perform this task.
+1. Data can be found at [https://bit.ly/3cGyP8j](https://bit.ly/3cGyP8j)

 ### # Task-6 : Prediction using Decision Tree Algorithm(Level - Intermediate)
 _Please click on the images on right side to view my solution._